Hank-Rutherford-Hill/How-To-Create-a-Basic-Honeynet-In-Azure/README.md

 ## Verifying SQL Server Log Generation

-Before we skate off into the sunset thinking we've set up everything we need to in our Windows honeynet VM, we should do our due dilligence and verify that we can indeed see that these logs are being generated.
-To do this, lets open up SSMS (SQL Server Management Studio), and then log in to our SQL Server.
+Before we skate off into the sunset thinking we've set up everything we need to in our Windows honeynet VM, we should do our due diligence and verify that we can indeed see that these logs are being generated.
+To do this, let's open up SSMS (SQL Server Management Studio), and then log in to our SQL Server.

 1. In your Windows honeynet VM, go to the search bar within the task bar at the bottom.
 Type "SSMS", and select the SSMS app (not the SSMS setup .exe file).